desmondmilani/casino/README.md

 - 🔭 I’m currently working on this application with TedHopewell, PaulTebeila, tebo27CMD, Supa-Thobile2, NHLAMULOJ and ER-MOLLO
 - 👯 We looking to collaborate with developers with an interest in developing games that will appeal to the kasi market.
 - ⚡ Fun fact: An application that is based on the kasi rules of plying cards.
-We taught to ourselves, why not create a game using vanilla javascript to take a popular way of playing cards digital.
+We taught to ourselves, why not create a game using vanilla javascript and take a popular way of playing cards in kasi's digital.